pippim/pippim.github.io/programs/mserve.md

 > NOTE:
 >
 > The `.gif` video was created using:
+>
 > `mmm` to get the window coordinates.
 However, you can use `wmctrl -lG`
+>
 > `byzanz-record -c --verbose --delay=1 --duration=5 --x=3668 --y=481 --width=1506 --height=737 "No Art 4.gif"`
+>
-> Then an on-line `.gif` optimizer reduced size from 33 MB to 21 MB using 35% compression.
+> Then an on-line `.gif` optimizer reduced the file size from 33 MB to
+> 22 MB using compression level 35 for "Lossy GIF".

 ---